 It’s no wonder people want to get close to the historical objects and artwork in your galleries.
 Art makes people feel good.
 Sometimes, though, they get too close.
 That’s why you need Art Sentry.

 The system really works.
-A recent study has shown that social media is driving bad visitor behavior within museums.
+Studies have shown that social media often drives bad visitor behavior within museums.
 Often, guests will purposely try to distract the security guards in an attempt to get the perfect selfie with a collection piece.

 The number of touches has been proven to be far more than most museums realize.
 Consider that the guards at a top U.S. Museum reported three touches in a month.
 A few months later, after the installation of the Art Sentry system, the technology recorded an average of 386 attempted touches per month.
 And those touches were despite stanchions and signs in place to deter visitors.
 Using audible alerts, this museum effectively prevented 92 percent of all touches.

 Art Sentry’s accurate automation works in tandem with security guards to enhance the protection of valuable art and artifacts.
 Until recently the only way to safeguard the works was through watchful, and limited, human eyes.

 Museum managers are grateful that the Art Sentry system helps guards cover exponentially more artwork and more galleries.
 That results in fewer transgressions and increased cost savings.
 Museums often have a tough time hiring new guards and filling vacancies.
 Our system fills the gap while museums benefit from lower labor costs.

 The system also reduces serious damage and associated repair costs.
 That’s significant as each serious-damage incident may cost tens of thousands of dollars to repair.
 One top U.S. museum has reported 60 percent less serious damage incidents and its associated significant cost savings.